 Ever since the pandemic disrupted the school system, many teachers and students were uncertain of the future of education.
-According to the Centers for Disease Control and Prevention (CDC), academic learning had been slowed or put on hiatus for children after schools shut down in March to limit spread of COVID-19.
+According to the Centers for Disease Control and Prevention (CDC), the shutdown of schools in March to limit the spread of COVID-19 slowed or put academic learning on hiatus for children.
 Teachers had to scramble in shifting their lessons and work into online learning platforms in order to recreate the atmosphere of in-class learning, all while students themselves had to cope with the new changes from learning at school with their friends to learning at home.
 However, with social distancing protocols being implemented and safety measures being enforced, schools were able to reopen for the fall.

-Despite schools reopening, there have been many changes that the Ontario Ministry of Education has recommended to all Ontario schools to suit the “new normal” caused by the pandemic – one of them most notably being “quadmesters”.
+Despite schools reopening, there have been many changes that the Ontario Ministry of Education has recommended to all Ontario schools to suit the “new normal” caused by the pandemic – one of them most notably being “quadmesters” or “quadmester Ontario”.

 Format of Quadmesters

 To ensure that students return to the classroom, whether in-class or online, the government has split the school year into four sections (quadmesters).
-During each quadmester span of approximately 9 weeks, students are taught two courses while taking a minimum of two credits per quad.
-With about 44 days in each quad, the schedule* of the quadmesters have been laid out like so:
+During each quadmester span of approximately 9 weeks, students receive instruction in two courses, earning a minimum of two credits per quad.
+The schedule* for the quadmesters has been structured as follows:

 - Quad 1: Sept.
 17 – Nov.
 17 + Exams Nov.
 18,19